valentino-nino-bakic/VanillaJS-Online-Shop/README.md

 <br />

-Follow the steps below to run the project locall    y on your machine:
+Follow the steps below to run the project locally on your machine:

 **1. Clone this repository**
 ```bash